 Description Contribution

 Long Term

 The importance of balancing short-term needs with the need to safeguard the ability to also meet long-term needs.
-The proposal aims to provide opportunities for people to study through the Catholic faith.
-The 3-18 school arrangement will create a site dedicated to promoting Catholic values from young children, right through to adults who can access learning via any community spaces.
-By locating these facilities in an established and vibrant town the proposal is viewed as a key component towards achieving many organisational and national strategies, such as establishing a more resilient and sustainable school network and Welsh Government's ambition to become a net zero carbon nation by 2050.

-Integration
+The proposal aims to enhance the quality of primary provision in the Saltney area by providing modern, first-class facilities which are fit for purpose and appropriate to the numbers of children and young people living within the area.
+This will support the national strategy to create a more resilient and sustainable school network whilst increasing the educational opportunities open to pupils in the area and achieving Welsh

-Considering how the public body's well-being objectives may impact upon each of the well-being goals, on their other objectives, or on the objectives of other public bodies.
+Description Contribution Government's ambition to become a net zero carbon nation by 2050.
+Integ ration Considering how the public body's well-being objectives may impact upon each of the well-being goals, on their other objectives, or on the objectives of other public bodies.
 Ensuring the appropriate education provision integrates children and young people from varying backgrounds.

-Involvement

-The importance of involving people with an interest in achieving the well- being goals and ensuring that those people reflect the diversity of the area which the body serves.
+Involv ement The importance of involving people with an interest in achieving the well-being goals and ensuring that those people reflect the diversity of the area which the body serves.
 Key stakeholders will be invited help shape the end product of the proposal.

-Description Contribution

-Collaboration

-Acting in collaboration with any other person (or different parts of the body itself) that could help the body to meet its well-being objectives.
+Collabo oration Acting in collaboration with any other person (or different parts of the body itself) that could help the body to meet its well-being objectives.
 The Flintshire and Wrexham's Public Services Board (PSB) consists of key agencies representing local government, health, police, fire rescue, education, the environment and third sector.
 This collaborative approach has resulted in the publication of the PSB's 'A Well-Being Plan 2023-2028', which outlines key objectives based on the Well-Being of Future Generations (Wales) Act 2015.

-Prevention

-How acting to prevent problems occurring or getting worse may help public bodies meet their objectives.
-Preventing inappropriate placements for our learners.
+Preve ention How acting to prevent problems occurring or getting worse may help Preventing inappropriate placements for our learners.